matthewmacleod/zeptat/Readme.md

             ruby main.rb upload files_to_upload clean_boolean

-where clean_boolean is either true or false, where true drops current zeptat database before uploading new files
+where clean_boolean is either true or false, where true drops current zeptat database before uploading new files.
+The default (ie when use rake upload) is to drop current zeptat database, use long form if do not want this behaviour.

 Step 4. query database for text:
-As of now database queries are not case sensitive
+As of now database queries are *not* case sensitive, eg

     cat query_list